- Design and build: It’s a tie!

 The oval-shaped ear cups are very comfortable and are airy enough to be used even during warmer and humid climates.
 The earpads are very sturdy and can compress after a few years of use, but parts are still available for replacement if needed.

-You may also check the Instruction Manual of Sennheiser HD 650.
+Also check out the Instruction Manual of Sennheiser HD 650.

 The Sennheiser HD 600 itself is an excellent choice and will do the job, but if you’re willing to shell out a bit more for upgrades in performance, then the Sennheiser HD 650 can be a perfect choice.